Utica, New York: History

-Iroquois natives and colonial settlement
+Iroquois and colonial settlement

 Utica was established on the site of Old Fort Schuyler, built by American colonists for defense in 1758 during the French and Indian War, the North American front of the Seven Years' War against France.
-Prior to construction of the fort, the Mohawk, Onondaga and Oneida nations had controlled this area southeast of the Great Lakes region as early as 4000 BC.
+Prior to construction of the fort, the Mohawk, Onondaga and Oneida nations of the Iroquois (Haudenosaunee) Confederacy had controlled this area southeast of the Great Lakes region as early as 4000 BC.
 The Mohawk were the largest and most powerful nation in the eastern and lower Mohawk Valley.
 Colonists had a long-standing fur trade with the Mohawk, in exchange for firearms and rum.
-The Iroquois nations' dominating presence in the region prevented the Province of New York from expanding past the middle of the Mohawk Valley until after the American victory in the Revolutionary War.
-Following the war several Iroquois nations were forced to cede lands to New York: British allies due to defeat and American allies in exchange for post-war shelter and supplies which were necessary following the brutal fighting.
+The Iroquois nations' dominating presence in the region prevented the Province of New York from expanding past the middle of the Mohawk Valley until after the American victory over the British and British-allied Iroquois in the Revolutionary War.
+Following the war several Iroquois nations were forced to cede lands to the new State Of New York.

 The land housing Old Fort Schuyler was part of a 20000 acre portion of marshland granted by King George II to New York governor William Cosby on January 2, 1734.
 Since the fort was located near several trails (including the Great Indian Warpath), its position—on a bend at a shallow portion of the Mohawk River—made it an important fording point.
 The Mohawk call the bend Unundadages ("around the hill"), a name that now appears on the city's seal.

 During the American Revolutionary War, border raids from British-allied Iroquois tribes harried the settlers on the frontier.
-George Washington ordered Sullivan's Expedition, Rangers, to enter Central New York and suppress the Iroquois threat.
-More than 40 Iroquois villages were destroyed along with their winter stores, causing starvation.
+George Washington ordered America’s first Rangers to enter Central New York and suppress the Iroquois threat.
+Sullivan's Expedition destroyed more than 40 Iroquois villages and their winter stores, causing starvation.
 In the aftermath of the war, numerous colonial settlers migrated into the region of New York from New England, especially Connecticut.

 In 1794 a state road, Genesee Road, was built from Utica west to the Genesee River.
 That year a contract was awarded to the Mohawk Turnpike and Bridge Company to extend the road northeast to Albany, and in 1798 it was extended.
 The Seneca Turnpike was key to Utica's development, replacing a worn footpath with a paved road.
 The village became a rest and supply area along the Mohawk River for goods and the many people moving through Western New York to and from the Great Lakes.